matthewfcarlson/matthewfcarlson.github.io/content/projects/_magic-mechanical-kb/index.md

 So while it was in the same vein as what I was going for, I'm focused on using the keyboard controller board with the keys.

 The tape holding down the FPC was unreliable, and connections tended to be flakey at best.
+Additionally, I thought perhaps there was some bridging going on and as I seemed to have trouble determining what some pins were without messing with other pins.
 So I decided to do something more drastic and go down a layer.

 # Complete teardown